resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 -- *Slide End* --

-Classless Inter-Domain Routing: it's just a snazzy way of specifying a set of addresses with one basic expression.
+Classless Internet Domain Routing, a snazzy way of specifying internet address ranges.

 So in this lesson we've launched a computer on the cloud, based on an image that has been shared with us.
 On top of that we've created a security group to control access to our running machine.
 And we've launched it with a keypair which will